ecilasun/e32b/README.md

 - AXI4-Lite bus for the connected peripherals
 - External hardware interrupts on UART input
 - Simple crossbar / address decoder to route traffic between peripherals and the CPU
+- HDMI output using the on-board HDMI port
+- DDR3 memory mapped to top of address space
+- A very simple graphics module with memory mapped palette and a single frame buffer

-The project is built using an Arty A7-100T board but should fit onto smaller versions.
+The project is built using a Nexsys Video board from Digilent, but should fit onto other boards as well.

 The CPU takes several stages per instruction.
 The longest of these are the LOAD/WFI and STORE instructions, which have one or more additional wait/control stages.